domeniconotaro/NAPDE/README.md

 --------------------------------------------------------
 ## Execution
 Before running the main program you have to set the desired framework.

-1. Define a computational mesh in `mesh.edp`
+1. Define a computational mesh in `mesh.edp` (number of subdivision)
-   1.1 set the number of subdivisions
-2. Select the FE approximation in `fem.edp`
-   2.1 Uncomment the desired method (Lagrange, Croizeuix-Raviart, Raviart-Thomas, ...)
+2. Select the FE approximation in `fem.edp` (Lagrange, Croizeuix-Raviart, Raviart-Thomas, ...)
 3. Run the program
 ```
 $ FreeFem++ main.edp